 Today, more and more investors are exploring barge investments as another means of portfolio diversification.
 Investors include corporations, trusts, partnerships, and individuals.
 Why?
 The reasons are convincing.

-Barges are in a ‘’single-shared risk” operating pool with assets provided by investors.
-Investors share revenues, expenses and earnings based on their proportion of participating barges.
+Barges are in a ‘’single-shared risk” operating pool with like kind assests assets provided by investors.
+Investors share revenues, expenses, and earnings based on their proportion of participating barges.
 Earnings statements are issued monthly and income is distributed to each owner.
 Each owner receives identical income “per barge day” for barges in the same hull class and maintenance age category.

-Average long-term annual operating earnings have provided solid returns on un-leveraged investment of approximately 5-8 percent.
+Average long-term annual operating earnings have provided solid returns of approximately 5-8 percent on an un-leveraged investment.
 Returns can be enhanced by leverage and tax-sheltering possibilities.

 Asset Value Stability

 Investing in a barge represents tangible property- a hard asset – as opposed to the intangible value associated with many conventional investments.
-Over the long-term barge values have exceeded the calculated depreciated value.
-This results because Inflation in barge construction prices enhances value of this long-lived asset (30 years)
+Over the long term, barge values have exceeded the calculated depreciated value because inflation in barge construction prices has enhanced the value of this long-lived asset (30 years).

 Purchasing a barge provides a means to shelter other income due to the accelerated depreciation schedules allowed for this type of asset.
 A decreased tax burden puts more money in your pocket and makes cash available for other uses.

-Barge assets are hard assets that can be sold.
-The intrinsic value is assessed objectively.
-Also, barge ownership provides cash flow on a monthly basis.
+Barge assets are hard assets that can be sold, so the intrinsic value is assessed objectively.
+Additionally, barge ownership provides cash flow on a monthly basis.

-When you consider all of these benefits, your next question should be; “Who will manage my barge assets?” and “How will I maximize my barge investment earnings potential?”
+With all these benefits, your next question should be; “Who will manage my barge assets?” and “How will I maximize my barge investment earnings potential?”